 Current and prospective graduate students may also be interested in the following information:

 Each quarter we offer a variety of courses in French and Italian studies.
 These include courses on literature and culture in addition to language instruction.
 To view current and upcoming courses, please visit the Courses section.
+We also have information on Registration/Credit Policies and Placement.

 We offer many courses over the summer, including intensive language courses.
 Summer quarter is a great time for students from other universities, local high school students, graduate students, and the general public to gain access to often high-demand courses.
 Non-UW students can visit the UW Summer Quarter web page to learn more about how to enroll.